microsoft/semantic-kernel/docs/decisions/0036-text-classification.md

 If we decide to create a common abstraction for classification models, we should consider the following drivers:
 1. Abstraction should be able to generate classification from different types of data, at least from text and images.
-2. Abstraction should return metadata with generated embeddings.
+2. Abstraction should return metadata with generated classification results.
 3. Abstraction should allow parameterize the classification query.

 ## Considered Options

-### Option 1 [Proposed] - With abstraction and interfaces
+### Option 1 [Proposed] - With abstraction

 This option assumes the creation of a common abstraction layer for classification models.

-Since the models return different data structures, we return `IReadOnlyDictionary<string, object?> Result` as the result.
+Since the models return different data structures, we return `IReadOnlyDictionary<string, object?> Result` as a result.
-This type is very abstract by which the consumer must know the structure of the result and will probably have to use a cast to a connector-supplied type such as. `OpenAIClassificationData`.
+This type is very abstract by which the consumer must know the structure of the result and will probably have to use a cast to a connector-supplied type such like `OpenAIClassificationData`.
-We could just as well return `object` and always require a cast.
+We could just as well return `object` and always require a casting.

 ```csharp
 public interface ITextClassificationService : IAIService